Segovia vs Toledo: Choosing a Madrid Day Trip

 If you would rather have a guide and not deal with the hassle of train or bus timetables during your day trip to Toledo, then these guided tours are an excellent choice.

-And if you are a fan of historic cities along with wine and food, then this day tour from Madrid is the choice for you.
+And if you are a fan of historic cities along with wine and food, then this day tour is the choice for you.
 It includes a visit to Toledo before taking you to enjoy a winery in the Castilla-La Mancha region!

-Segovia vs Toledo: The Verdict
+Toledo vs Segovia: The Verdict

-So should you visit Toledo or Segovia for your Madrid day trip?
 While both cities are worth visiting, they have different aspects that can appeal to various visitors.

 Segovia is perfect for those who are interested in excellently-preserved Roman ruins.
 And while Toledo may be more striking from a city-skyline point of view, Segovia’s actual landmarks (the cathedral, aqueduct and Alcázar specifically) are a bit more impressive.
 It’s also slightly more compact and easier to get around on foot.

-1. Hi, I’m planning a day trip to Segovia from Madrid.
+Hi, I’m planning a day trip to Segovia from Madrid.
 Would like to find out the following:

 1. How is the weather in Segovia in early Dec?
 Is it still good to visit Segovia in early Dec?
 Or would you recommend to go to Toledo in Dec instead?